-future Renewable Projects, For RD 413/2014 established the competitive bid processes called by the Government in order to obtain the right to the remuneration described mechanism below.
+For future Renewable Projects, the RD 413/2014 established competitive bid processes called by the Government in order to obtain the right to the remuneration mechanism described below.
 However, there is no commitment by the Government on the number of MW or when these bid processes will be called.